 Luxury cruises are no longer solely the domain of the retired wealthy, as evidenced by Tokyo Disney Resort's entry into the cruise market, signaling a shift toward younger travelers amid growing demand in Japan.
-Shipping lines are increasingly turning to floating theme parks as a way to diversify income streams and complement their core cargo shipping operations.

 For Japanese travelers, cruising is becoming a more attractive option as rising airfare, accommodation, and other travel costs are compounded by the weak yen.
 Kenji Atsuta, managing corporate officer of sales and marketing at NYK Cruises, noted that the all-inclusive nature of cruise pricing, covering accommodations and meals, is appealing to many.
-Asuka II resumed her round-the-world cruises earlier this year following a 6-year hiatus, now equipped with Starlink satellite internet, allowing passengers to stay connected or work remotely while at sea.
+Asuka II resumed the world cruises earlier this year following a 6-year hiatus, now equipped with Starlink satellite internet, allowing passengers to stay connected or work remotely while at sea.

 The cruise industry is also attracting younger travelers, particularly for shorter voyages lasting one to several days.
 NYK Cruises has reported strong demand for these shorter domestic cruises, with many bookings reaching pre-pandemic levels.
 The industry's reputation, which suffered during the early days of the COVID crisis when the Diamond Princess was quarantined in Yokohama, has seen significant recovery, aided by enhanced health and safety measures.